ExpandingMan/TheDataMustFlow.jl/README.md

 @morph(m, block::Expr)
 ```

 Appends functions to the Morphism object `m`.
 Every anonymous function appearing in the block will be added to `m`.
-Functions should take arguments with the special type `Col{column_name}` where `column_name` is an integer, string or symbol designating the column to be used as an argument.
+Functions should take arguments with the special type `Col{column_name}` or `Col{column_name,data_type}` where `column_name` is an integer, string or symbol designating the column to be used as an argument, and the optional `data_type` is the data type that the elements of this column should be converted to.

 For example